la2050/archive/_projects/2016/restoring-and-reimagining-the-worlds-first-polyphonoptic-sculpture-in-downtown-los-angeles.md

   incandescent bulbs with LEDs and a nimble computer system to achieve Joseph Young’s original goals.
 We want to create an app that'll allow people to create compositions for the Triforium to play.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Perceived safety
 category: play
 body_class: strawberry